VELMA: Verbalization Embodiment of LLM Agents for Vision and Language Navigation in Street View: Experiments

 \section{Experiments}

-We conducted experiments\footnote{Project page: \url{https://map2seq.schumann.pub/vln/velma/} and code: \url{https://github.com/raphael-sch/VELMA}} to evaluate the navigation performance of the proposed LLM agent in finetuning and in-context learning settings.
-We ran the landmark extractor once for all instances using GPT-3~\cite{NEURIPS2020_1457c0d6} and used the same extracted landmarks in all experiments.
-Manual inspection shows that GPT-3 reliably extracts all landmarks without obvious errors.
+We conducted experiments\footnote{Project page: \url{https://velma.schumann.pub/} and code: \url{https://github.com/raphael-sch/VELMA}} to evaluate the navigation performance of the proposed LLM agent in finetuning and in-context learning settings.
 We used \texttt{CLIP-ViT-bigG-14-laion2B-39B-b160k}~\cite{schuhmann2022laionb} as the CLIP model in the landmark scorer.
 We set the threshold $\tau=3.5$ for all experiments.
-The threshold was selected by inspecting the distribution of CLIP scores (as in Figure~\ref{fig:pano_threshold}) for a handful of landmarks.
+The threshold was selected by inspecting the distribution of CLIP scores~(as in Figure~\ref{fig:pano_threshold}) for a handful of landmarks.
 On purpose, we did not systematically tune it in order to not violate the premise of few-shot learning.